SimilarWeb unifies mapping of mobile and computer Web

 FILLING IN THE GAPS

-SimilarWeb gathers big pools of anonymised user data from a mix of sources to statistically analyse millions of sites, and more recently, mobile app activity.
+SimilarWeb gathers big pools of anonymized user data from a mix of sources to statistically analyze millions of sites, and more recently, mobile app activity.
 It turns this into rankings by country and sector category relative to peers.

 "We measure how users engage with websites and mobile apps, and which destinations they use more than others," SimilarWeb Co-founder and Chief Executive Or Offer said in an interview.